mvrdevelopment/spec/mvr-spec.md

 When the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.

 > *Note:*
-> When in Websocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.
+> When in WebSocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.

 > *Note:*